 The Ketchum Co-Ed Soccer League is not your average fútbol club.
 For one thing, it’s huge—up to 10 teams this year and still growing.
-In a country where soccer tends to get shooed to ESPN2 or FOX Deportes in place of other real "American" sports, a soccer league with 240 players and 12 on the wait-list is rather impressive for such a small community.
+In a country where soccer tends to get shooed to ESPN2 or FOX Deportes in place of real "American" sports, a soccer league with 240 players (and 12 on the wait-list) is rather impressive for such a small community.
 “Two years ago we only had eight teams and this year we had enough to make 12,” said Director and Captain, Steve Dondero.
-They have also almost doubled the amount of female players since 2010.
+They have almost doubled the amount of female players since 2010, as well.
 "That's something we are really proud of because it shows that the league is becoming less about hard-core competition and more about fun."

 Yet another thing that separates this league from most—it’s all about fun.
-Where many clubs focus on tournament-style “winners vs. losers,” this league has disregarded points in exchange for sideline beer-drinking and a relaxed atmosphere that welcomes literally everyone (well, 18 and over… sorry kids).
+While many clubs focus on tournament-style “winners vs. losers,” this league has disregarded points in exchange for sideline beer-drinking and a relaxed atmosphere that welcomes literally everyone (well, 18 and over).
 Sure, there’s goal-scoring.
-There are the occasional red-faced players throwing a hand up and huffing about “offsides,” but at the end of the game, everyone is all smiles again—high-fiving, hugging, butt-slapping (oohhh wait…. that’s the other football) and generally fun-having.
+There are the occasional red-faced players throwing a hand up and huffing about “offsides,” but at the end of the game, everyone is all smiles again—high-fiving, hugging and butt-patting (errr wait…. that’s the other football).

 “It definitely hasn’t been easy.
 There are lots of cats to herd,” said Steve, in reference to how much work it has been to organize such a rapidly-growing league.
 But this is, as he said, his way of giving back to a community and a sport that he loves.

-"This organization really lends itself to this particular community because we have a very athletic group of people, beautiful summers and a great sport," he said, when asked why he thought the league had gained such popularity.
-"And also because it's obviously the best sport ever...
-They call it ‘The Beautiful Game’ for a reason."
+"This organization really lends itself to this particular community because we have a very athletic group of people, beautiful summers and a great sport," he said.
+"And also because it's obviously the best sport ever… They call it ‘The Beautiful Game’ for a reason."
 And apparently, there are a couple hundred (and growing) people in the Valley who agree.